-- Potential for project works and operations to affect business (including farming) operations or other existing or approved land uses through direct impacts of land loss or indirect impacts such as severance of land, reduced accessibility, or impacts on water supply and use. - Relocation or other impacts to existing or proposed infrastructure, including road/rail networks and power infrastructure. - Potential for dust emissions resulting from construction works and activities, including dust from potentially contaminated soil. - Potential for increases in noise and vibration levels during project construction or operation to affect amenity adversely for sensitive receptors including residential areas (including from blasting activities where required). - Potential for project construction or operation to adversely affect local air quality. - Potential for temporary or permanent changes to use of or access to existing infrastructure and land in the project area and in its vicinity. - Potential for adverse impacts on visual or landscape values, including impacts on amenity from project lighting.
+- Potential for project works and operations to affect business (including tourism) operations or other existing or approved land uses, including private land use. - Positive and adverse socio-economic effects, at local and regional scales, potentially generated by the project, including potential for increased traffic and pressures on existing housing and community infrastructure. - Potential for dust emissions resulting from construction works and activities, including dust from potentially contaminated soil. - Potential for increases in noise levels during project construction or operation to affect amenity adversely for sensitive receptors including residential areas. - Potential for project construction or operation to adversely affect local air quality. - Relocation or other impacts to existing infrastructure. - Potential for temporary or permanent changes to use of or access to existing infrastructure and land in the project area and in its vicinity. - Potential for impacts on reasonably foreseeable upgrades to public infrastructure. - Potential for adverse impacts on visual or landscape values.

-- Describe existing and reasonably foreseeable land uses within and adjacent to the proposed project area, including the types of land ownership present along the aligment and land uses associated precinct structure plans. - Identify dwellings and any other potentially sensitive receptors (e.g. residential, commercial, industrial, recreational areas, etc.) that could be affected by the project's potential effects on air quality, lighting, noise, odour or vibration levels, especially vulnerable receptors including children and the elderly. - Monitor and characterise background levels of air quality (e.g. dust), noise and vibration near the project, including established residential areas and other sensitive receptors. - Describe proposed transport routes during construction and operations (for employees, construction equipment and other project-related transportation).
+- Describe the demographic and social character of residential communities and businesses near the project. - Describe existing and reasonably foreseeable land uses within and adjacent to the proposed project area. - Identify dwellings and any other potentially sensitive receptors (e.g. residential, commercial, industrial, recreational areas etc.) that could be affected by the project's potential effects on air quality, noise or vibration levels, especially vulnerable receptors including children and the elderly. - Appropriately characterise background levels of air quality (e.g. dust), noise and vibration near the project, including established residential areas and other sensitive receptors. - Describe proposed transport routes during construction and operations (for employees, construction equipment and other project-related transportation).
 This should include description of existing roads and their ability to accommodate traffic generated by the project. - Identify existing and reasonably foreseeable land uses and businesses occupying land to be traversed by, adjacent to, or otherwise affected by impacts from the project. - Identify strategic plans specifying or encouraging land use outcomes for land to be occupied by the project. - Identify visual and landscape values near the project, including public and private vantage points from which elements of the project may be visible.

-- Identify mitigation measures to be implemented to avoid or minimise impacts on existing or proposed land uses within and surrounding the project area, including the proposed approach to arrange access where required. - Identify potential and proposed design responses and/or other mitigation measures to avoid, reduce and/or manage any significant effects for sensitive receptors during project construction and operation arising from specified air pollution indicators, noise, vibration, odour, traffic and lighting, in the context of applicable policy and standards. - Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during construction and operation of the project. - Identify options for mitigating impacts from project construction or operation on any potentially affected businesses, existing and proposed transport infrastructure, and community facilities including open space. - Identify options for mitigating or managing visual or landscape impacts of the project. - Identify any further opportunities for the project to enhance social outcomes, for example through colocation and integration with other existing and proposed infrastructure projects (e.g. future shared path networks, recycled water mains, etc).
+- Identify potential and proposed design responses and/or other mitigation measures to avoid, reduce and/or manage any significant effects for sensitive receptors during project construction and operation arising from air pollution, noise, vibration, traffic and lighting, in the context of applicable policy and standards. - Identify options for mitigating impacts from project construction or operation on any potentially affected private land, businesses and community facilities. - Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during construction and operation of the project. - Outline any required transport infrastructure works or upgrades required to address adverse impacts of the project construction and operation, including impacts on accessibility (e.g. access road construction and upgrades). - Identify measures for mitigating or managing visual or landscape impacts of the project. - Identify measures for reducing direct and indirect greenhouse gas emissions resulting from the construction and operation of the project.